Victor-Guerrero-Devs/css-courses/adv-css-&-sass/7-trillo-flexbox/README.md

 Use flex again to make the icons on the right end of the header fall into a row and add space between them

+Used absolute positioning to place the notification number OVER the icon